All Episodes

 Don't know what to say.

-I I you I'm I'm floored here.
+I'm floored here.

-This is that's uh that's that's just incredibly nice of you to say all that.
+That's just incredibly nice of you to say all that.

-I I and I sincerely appreciate it.
+And I sincerely appreciate it.

 I can't tell you how much.

-I spoke with him just for a minute, and I feel myself just as honored speaking with you today as I did that same day.
+And I feel myself just as honored speaking with you today as I did that same day because I consider you both great Americans.

 You're turning me speechless here.

-Tell what I want to do.
+Tell you what I want to do.

-Say what I want to do.
+Tell you what I want to do.

-Um you have a ten-year-old grandson, so uh uh uh if if I want to give I want you to give us your FedEx address, and I want to send some stuff in a little gift package for the 10-year-old.
+And I want to send some stuff in a little gift package for the 10-year-old.

 Rush, you don't have to do that.

-Oh no, no, I want to.
+Oh, no, no, I want to.

 That's what I've got them here for.